-Greggs’ Fresh Start programme has been running since 2012, and they say they have employed one hundred people with previous convictions and that 32% now hold some form of a Management role.
-The Fresh Start programme recruits people who are in prison and eligible to work outside on ROTL, and is also open to people serving sentences in the community.
+Greggs’ Fresh Start programme has been running since 2012.
+In that time they say they have employed one hundred people with previous convictions and that 32% are now in some form of management role.
+The Fresh Start programme recruits people in prison who are eligible to work outside on ROTL, and is also open to people serving sentences in the community.

 Greggs do a lot of work to promote their programme and encourage other employers to follow their example.
 They promote the employment of people with convictions and cite their work ethic and loyalty as benefits.
 Roisin Currie, group people director at the bakery chain has said: